joemirandacx/mundobloques-busqnoinf/README.md

 ---------------------------------------------------
 abierta   = (r,v,a) (0,0,0) (r,a,0)
 nodo      = (r,v,a)
-sucesores = no tiene uno valido
+sucesores = no tiene uno válido
 ---------------------------------------------------
 abierta   = (0,0,0) (r,a,0)
 nodo      = (0,0,0)